 Juices are good sources of vitamins as well as minerals.
 Raw fruit/ vegetable juices also provide phytonutrients.
 Try giving it as the first food in the morning or at mid-morning or post-lunch before sunset.

 Always remember to go by the season and local variety.
-Yes, that’s the key to choose your fruit.
+Yes, that’s the key to choosing your fruit.
 Wondering why?
 Local and seasonal fruits have the least pesticide and preservative load so much safe for the patients.

 Choose the fruit as per the patient’s choice.
 If the patient is having diarrhea, strain the juice well otherwise strain the juice first and then add half the pulp again back in the juice.